 A Kutchhi Rabari lady with tattoos on her neck.

-The extended families of Rabaris from the one village or relatives always move and camp together and they always care their animals as one team.
+The extended families of Rabaris from one village or relatives always move and camp together and they always care for their animals as one team.
 They believe in unity and there is strength in it.

 Further Reading –